jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 While the averaging can be used to represent a group, these values cannot be used as representation for resulting loads for the #glspl("lie").
 If an averaged force were to be applied, partial loads would be ignored.
 The goal is for all partial loads to be combined and added up to a resulting force.
-This means instead of using the value that kmeans++ would indicate in the second dimension $bold(X[:,1])$ of the matrix as a load value for the #gls("lie"), all partial forces within each cluster should be added up to one resulting force.
+This means instead of using the value that kmeans++ would indicate in the second dimension $bold(X[:,1])$ of the matrix as a load value for the #glspl("lie"), all partial forces within each cluster should be added up to one resulting force.
 The partial forces would be all group members of a group or cluster.
 The numerical application of kmeans++ on a computer is possible through the free and open-source library Scikit-learn @Pedregosa2011, for example.
 The implementation in Scikit-learn is already optimized and runs on multiple cores.